Line of Duty star Martin Compston is given odds be the next James Bond

-Martin Compston: Line of Duty star given odds be next James Bond
+Martin Compston: Line of Duty star given odds to become next James Bond

 Actor Martin Compston has been given odds of 50/1 to become the next James Bond, joining fellow Scottish thespians including Richard Madden and Sam Heughan on a bookies’ list of potential names to fill the iconic role.